jaimegag/tap-zone/customSupplyChain.md

 - We also have to set the ClusterTemplate `singleConditionType: Succeeded`.
 Reason: We need a healthRule that matches with a successful execution and status of the stamped object

 We have also prepared both the Pipeline resource and Cluster Task including all parameters that we want to pass to the Jenkins job at this stage of the Supply Chain: All gitops config parameters used by the Config Writer: `./config/tekton-pipeline-jenkins-final.yaml` and `./config/jenkins-final-task.yaml` respectively.
+> Note: To pass all the gitops parameters all the way through the PipelineRun > TaskRun and into the call to the Jenkins Job we ended up needing to add all of them as a json array in the `job-param` that is passed as an argument when calling the jenkins job.
+That ensures they are reaching the job and can be read from there.
+Previous attempts to use other params that are passed in the `env` like the `source-url` are not working, as it seems that only special `env` params like `source-url` and `source-revision` are properly processed by the Tekton ClusterTask to reach the Jenkins job.

 Deploy all in your Build/Full Cluster
 ```bash